Joslin, Mrs Michelle Louise

-We were recently granted a SEND loan which enabled us to buy some great new resources catering for the needs of children with SEND.
+We were granted a SEND loan last year which enabled us to buy some great new resources catering for the needs of children with SEND.
 We were able to buy a new access ramp, many sensory toys and some better suited equipment such as car seats and chairs.

 - Table of costs

 Table of costs Amount Cost Type £4.00 Per Hour

 - Out of hours fee is £5 per hour.
 Out of hours is before 8:00am and after 5:00pm

 Inclusion within our setting

 - Experience with

 - Each child's diet is catered for and monitored carefully.
 Children are asked to bring their own packed lunch, but breakfast and dinner are included in prices, depending on times the children require care.
 We currently have children in our care with egg, dairy, beef and soya allergies but have dealth with other dietary requirements in the past.